frcsdes/research-blog/pages/posts/a_really_dumb_pointer/content.md

 Somewhere in your code, there might be a function that exposes a pointer as the return value of a function.
 If this pointer is a smart one, you already know how ownership is managed: it is conveyed along with the type.
 Here, our little trick of deleting the rvalue reference constructor works fine.
-If the pointer is raw however, there is no telling if you should assume ownership or not from a strict C++ point of view.
+If the pointer is raw however, it is difficult to tell if you should take ownership or not from a strict C++ point of view.

-The only possibility I see to convey that ownership is already managed in a way that can be disambiguated by the code is to return an lvalue reference to a raw pointer.
+The only possibility I see to convey that ownership is already assumed in a way that can be disambiguated by the code is to return an lvalue reference to a raw pointer.
 Yeah, nobody does that, and it is simply impossible if you are dealing with C interfaces.
 And that is a fundamental limitation of raw pointers: their behavior does not differ whether you use copies or references to pass them around.